-Because companies are hiring “proven sales industry” salespeople, they believe it is not necessary to provide a proven sales training course.
-This is similar to recruiting athletes without practicing and providing specific plays to win the games.
+Because companies are hiring “proven sales industry” salespeople, they may underestimate the value of providing a proven sales system.
+This is similar to recruiting athletes without practicing and providing specific game plans to win the games.
+Practice makes perfect.

-A sales assessment tool that measures true sales ability should be used before a salesperson is hired.
+Not having a proven assessment tool that measures true sales ability before a salesperson is hired.
 A study conducted by John Hunter, Ph.D. at Michigan State University found that the personal interviewing process is only 14% accurate in predicting a successful hire.
-However, when assessment tools, such as job profiling for sales talent, are used the accuracy increases to 75% (an increase of over 500%).
+However, when sales assessment tools are used the accuracy increases to 75% (an increase of over 500%).